-The Village utilizes a private recycling hauler, Advanced Disposal (formerly Veolia) to provide weekly recycling collection for each residence.
+The Village utilizes a private recycling hauler, Waste Management, to provide weekly recycling collection for each residence.

 Recycling collection occurs on the same day as refuse collection, however, these collections will be made at different times as separate trucks are used.
 Click here for a full list of acceptable recycling materials.